kolkhis/prolug-coursework/security-engineering/unit10/unit10-worksheet.md

     * How would you answer if I asked you for a quick rundown of how you would
       secure a Linux system?

-        - I would start with access points.
+        > - I would start with access points.
 SSH being chief among them.
-I'd start by locking down SSH to minimum security standards (e.g., no root via SSH, public key authentication).
+I'd start by
+        >   locking down SSH to minimum security standards (e.g., no root via SSH,
+        >   public key authentication).

-        - I'd then go over to STIGs.
-I'd start with the STIGs for the operating system that the machine is running.
-Then I'd identify services that are being hosted on that host and STIG those services as well.
+        > - I'd then go over to STIGs.
+I'd start with the STIGs for the operating
+        >   system that the machine is running.
+Then I'd identify services that are
+        >   being hosted on that host and STIG those services as well.

     * How would you answer if I asked you why you are a good fit as a security
       engineer in my company?

-        -
+        > - I would say that I can objectively analyze the security posture of your
+        >  company with fresh eyes, as well as suggest and implement improvements to
+        >  the overall security procedures implemented at the company.

-    * Think about what security concepts you think bear the most weight as you
-      put these course objectives onto your resume.
+    * Think about what security concepts you think bear the most weight as you put these course objectives onto your resume.

-        * Which would you include?
+        > * Which would you include?
+        >     - Build standards and compliance (Implementing STIGs)
+        >     - Bastion Hosts and Air-gapping a network
+        >     - Auditing (Monitoring and Parsing Logs)
+        >     - Alerting
+        >     - Configuration drift and remediation
+        >     - Patching systems
+        >     - Key management (SSH keys)

-        * Which don’t you feel comfortable including?
+        > * Which don’t you feel comfortable including?
+        >     - Certificate management (TLS).
+I need to spend more time with this.
+        >     - Network security.
+If it's just STIGs, that's one thing, but if it's
+        >       anything beyond that, I still need more practice.
+In particular, I need
+        >       to learn how to use `tcpdump` effectively, as well as Wireshark and
+        >       other packet inspection and network troubleshooting tools.

 ## Definitions/Terminology